wenkanhh/CSCB20-Proj/README.md

 - Step 2 User creates an account via the /register form if not yet registered
 - Step 3 User logs in and reaches the /dashboard
 - Step 4 User saves academic programs via the dashboard form
-- Step 5 User browses courses at /courses?keyword=... and views /course/<code>
+- Step 5 User browses courses at /courses?keyword=...
 - Step 6 User opens the planner at /planner?program_code=... to track degree progress
 - Step 7 User reviews full history and details at /profile
 - Step 8 User logged out through /logout and got redirected to /login